Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

 Secondary to that the buyer might be wondering if the sales person would be a good person to know, if he’s experienced, and if he’s not just shifting orders but interesting in delivering value.

-So, let’s put it this way, your product, service is often not as important as the person selling it!
+So, let’s put it this way, your product, service is often not as important as the credibility of the person selling it!

 6. Buyers will suss out your competitors